 A5 - C5 - D5 - A5 - C5 - Eb5 - D5 - A5 - C5 - D5 - C5 - A5

-When you are looking for progressions with more different chords it will not always sound good transforming minor chords to power chords and play the typical progression you may be used to play with open chords.
-Instead, you can throw in some chords that are non-diatonic (i.e. not key related):
+It's actually a great thing is that you don't need to consider major/minor.
+When you are looking for progressions with more different chords it will for the most times sound good transforming minor chords to power chords as well and play the typical progression you may be used to play with open chords and treat both major and minor neutrally:

 A5 - E5 - C5 - D5